 Acknowledgements.
-We are grateful to the public institution "Pays de Lourdes et des Vallées des Gaves" for having given us the opportunity to undertake this work.
-This research was funded by the three following organisms: the Water Agency "Adour-Garonne", the government, the region "Occitanie Pyrénées Méditerranée" whom we thank sincerely.
+We are grateful to the Pays de Lourdes et des Vallées des Gaves public institution for having given us the opportunity to undertake this work.
+This research was funded by the three following groups: the Adour-Garonne Water Agency, the government, and the Occitanie Pyrénées Méditerranée region, whom we thank sincerely.